zouhanq/zouhanq-assignment-10/README.md

  - The user can upload both an image and text query.
 In this case, the user can enter a value between 0.0 and 1.0 indicating how much to weigh the text query relative to the image query.
 Again, return the top 5 relevant images along with similarity scores.
  - The user can choose to use embeddings corresponding to the first k principle components instead of CLIP embeddings for image queries.
 You can reuse work from this week's lab.

 [This video](https://youtu.be/U2Ga0ydCfNA) should clarify the requirements.
-(This doesn't include the last requirement, but you should include it)
+(This video doesn't include the last requirement, but you should include it.)

 **Please complete the Python notebook as a first step.
 You don't need to hand this in, but it walks you through implementation steps.**